Skip to main content

 26 gas for each, except for PREVMCBLOCKS and PREVKEYBLOCK (34 gas).

-INCOMINGVALUE- tRetrieves value of incoming message from c7
+INCOMINGVALUE- tRetrieves the value of the incoming message from c7.

-STORAGEFEES- iRetrieves value of storage phase fees from c7
+STORAGEFEES- iRetrieves the storage phase fees from c7.

 Gas

-GASCONSUMED- g_cReturns gas consumed by VM so far (including this instruction).
+GASCONSUMED- g_cReturns the total gas consumed by the VM so far, including this instruction .

 Arithmetics

-Quiet variants are also available (e.g. QMULADDDIVMOD or QUIET MULADDDIVMOD).
+Quiet variants are also available.
+For example, QMULADDDIVMOD or QUIET MULADDDIVMOD.

 MULADDDIVMODx y w z - q=floor((xy+w)/z) r=(xy+w)-zq